Pope Damasus I: Succession crisis

 Another ancient narrative of events, the "Gesta" (dated to 368 AD), provides more detail.
 It describes Ursinus as being the valid successor to Liberius, and Damasus as following a heretical interloper, Felix.
 This account also records that an armed force instigated by Damasus broke into the Basilica of Julius and a three-day slaughtering of those assembled there took place.
-After gaining control of the Lateran basilica Damasus was then ordained as bishop in the cathedral of Rome.
-However, Damasus was accused of bribing the urban officials of Rome to have Ursinus and chief supporters exiled, including some presbyters.
+After gaining control of the Lateran basilica, Damasus was then ordained as bishop in the cathedral of Rome.
+However, Damasus was accused of bribing the urban officials of Rome to have Ursinus and his chief supporters exiled, including some presbyters.
 As a result of this attempt, some of the (apparently quite numerous) supporters of Ursinus interrupted this process and rescued the presbyters, taking them to the Basilica of Liberius (identified as the "basilica of Sicinnius"), the apparent headquarters of the Ursinian sect.
 Damasus then responded by ordering an attack against the Liberian basilica, resulting in another massacre: "They broke down the doors and set fire underneath it, then rushed in...and killed a hundred and sixty of the people inside, both men and women."
 Damasus next sent a final assault against some Ursinian supporters who had fled to the cemetery of Saint Agnes, slaying many.

 Church historians such as Jerome and Rufinus championed Damasus.
-At a synod in 378, Ursinus was condemned and Damasus exonerated and declared the true pope.
+At a synod in 378, Ursinus was condemned, and Damasus exonerated and declared the true pope.
 The former antipope continued to intrigue against Damasus for the next few years and unsuccessfully attempted to revive his claim on Damasus's death.
 Ursinus was among the Arian party in Milan, according to Ambrose.

 Papacy

 Damasus faced accusations of murder and adultery in his early years as pope.
-The accuracy of these claims has come into question with some suggesting that the accusations were motivated by the conflict with the supporters of Arianism.
+The accuracy of these claims has come into question, with some suggesting that the accusations were motivated by the conflict with the supporters of Arianism.

 Damasus I was active in defending the Catholic Church against the threat of schisms.
 In two Roman synods (368 and 369) he condemned Apollinarianism and Macedonianism, and sent legates to the First Council of Constantinople that was convoked in 381 to address these heresies.